toddytharmonkey/QC-App-Oriented-Benchmarks/hamlib/README.md

 where $b_i^\dagger$ and $b_i$ denote the creation and annihilation operators respectively, $n_i = b_i^\dagger b_i$ represents the number operator at site $i$, $t$ is the tunneling strength (assumed to be $t = 1$ in this dataset), and $U$ is the interaction energy per site.

+For our benchmarks, we only use the 1D Bose-Hubbard model but allow varying $U$, the periodic boundary conditions, and 2 different encodings: gray and standard binary ($stdbinary$). $t$ is assumed to be 1.

 ### Heisenberg Model

 We implement the following Hamiltonian for the quantum Heisenberg model: